heremaps/xyz-documentation/docs/api/devguide/commonerrors.md

 This means that JSON Schema used for validation must not contain "@ns:com.here.xyz" as a required property, because this property and its children will be removed before validation and only re-added afterwards.

+### The schema reference "/myschemafile.json"(http://mydomain/myschemafile.json) cannot be resolved.

+We will not load resolve external schema definitions, even if the URL points to a valid (sub-)schema.
+Please use the *definitions* keyword to merge multiple schema files into one.